petrpavlik/vapor-saas-backend-template/README.md

 ## Want to Learn More?
 I'm hard at work working on a video course providing a detailed walk through of this template and Vapor framework in general.
 If you're interested, or would just like to support further development, you can [pre-order the course at a 50% discount](https://buy.stripe.com/4gwbLy5X02MqaModQQ).
 You'll get all the materials to the amail you provide during the checkout as soon as I start rolling the course out.

+I'd also encourage you to join the [vapor discord](https://discord.gg/vapor).
+Feel free to DM me there.